On The Robustness of Price-Anticipating Kelly Mechanism: Efficiency Loss of Benign users

-\begin{corollary} \textit{(Approximated Upper Bound of Total Utility With/Without Malicious Agent)} Given linear utility functions of the benign agents, the upper bound of $\frac{\SU_{mal}}{\SU_{nom}}$ is approximated by { \abovedisplayskip{1pt plus 3pt minus 2pt} \belowdisplayskip{1pt plus 3pt minus 2pt} } where it is tight for any $v_2\leq \frac{\theta}{1+\theta}$. \end{corollary} {\textit{Remark 10:}} The exact upper bound of $\frac{\SU_{mal}}{\SU_{nom}}$ does not yield an explicit form.
-We pick up two extreme cases.
-One is that the willingness factor is slightly greater than $\frac{N-1}{N}$.
-We find the scenario to obtain the best $\SU_{mal}$ and compare it with the corresponding $\SU_{nom}$.
-The other is that the willingness factor is large.
-We find the condition to obtain the worst $\SU_{nom}$ and compare it with the corresponding $\SU_{mal}$.
-The upper bound of $\frac{\SU_{mal}}{\SU_{nom}}$ should be better than those in both extreme scenarios.
-For the similar reason, this work does not present the upper bound of $\frac{\SV_{mal}}{\SV_{nom}}$.
+\item \textit{\textbf{B2:} (Approximate Upper Bound of NE Utility With/Without Misbehaving User)} Given linear utility functions of the benign users, the upper bound of $\frac{\SU_{mal}}{\SU_{nom}}$ is approximated by { \abovedisplayskip{1pt plus 3pt minus 2pt} \belowdisplayskip{1pt plus 3pt minus 2pt} } where it is tight when $v_i$ equals to 1 for all $i$.